Global Helper Functions

 : Provides caching functions.
 Learn more about the panther_detection_helpers

-While some globals require configuration, it is recommended to create a new global for any custom methods or logic that you would like to add.
+While some globals require configuration, it is recommended to for any custom methods or logic that you would like to add.
 This reduces the chances of dealing with complex merge conflicts when updating your detection sources.

 To view Panther-provided and custom helper files in the Console, in the left-hand navigation bar of your Panther Console, click Detections, then click the Helpers tab.